IsWladi/Gittory/README.md

 }
 ```

-- For more documentation, see the neovim help `:help gittory-docs`

 ## Usage

 With the default configuration, simply open NeoVim.
-Gittory will automatically and efficiently set your current working directory (CWD) to your project's .git/ folder, requiring no additional action on your part.
+Gittory will automatically and efficiently set your current working directory (CWD) to your project's `.git/` folder, requiring no additional action on your part.

 ### Plugin commands